axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-amqp/reference-destination-amqp/_index.md

 | Type:    | number [seconds] |
 | Default: | 0 (disabled)       |

-*Description:* If enabled, the {{% productparam "abbrev" %}} amqp destination sends heartbeat messages to the server periodically.
+*Description:* If enabled, the {{% param "product.abbrev" %}} amqp destination sends heartbeat messages to the server periodically.
 During negotiation, both the amqp server and the client provide a heartbeat parameter, and the smaller is chosen for heartbeat interval.
 For example:

 ```c